HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 WHAT IS MARKETING FOR THE ENTERTAINMENT INDUSTRY LIKE TO WORK IN?

-Marketing is full of creative individuals who are hardened to the fast-paced, demanding atmosphere and working long hours when engaged in a campaign.
-Attention to detail is a must, deadlines can change at a moment's notice, new jobs can spring up, and both you and your colleagues may find yourself in the office well into the evening.
+Marketing is full of creative individuals who are hardened to the fast paced, demanding atmosphere and working long hours when engaged in a campaign.
+Attention to detail is a must, deadlines can change at a moments notice, new jobs can spring up, and both you and your colleagues may find yourself in the office well into the evening.
 It can also be a collaborative and fulfilling area of the industry to work in, if you like being part of a team working towards a common goal you'll feel at home.

 WILL I NEED ANY QUALIFICATIONS TO WORK IN MARKETING?

-Although a degree is not essential, the majority of people working in marketing for the entertainment industry do hold a degree and can be looking for graduates in business, communication, or marketing to fill junior roles.
+Although a degree is not essential, the majority of people working in marketing for the entertainment industry do hold a degree and can be looking for graduates in business, communication or marketing to fill junior roles.
 For many employers, it signifies you have the essential analytical skills needed to work in this area of the industry, and an excellent grounding in the principles of marketing and commerce.

 If you're coming to the Marketing Department with a degree in film and media, all is not lost.
 The knowledge you have of the industry and the filmmaking process will stand you in good stead, but you will need to invest your time heavily in understanding ‘marketing’ as a discipline.
-Find core elements you want to specialize in and bring them to the table in your interview, be warned there are over 100 different types of marketing!
+Find core elements you want to specialise in and bring them to the table in your interview, be warned there are over 100 different types of marketing!

 If you want to gain a better understanding of marketing and publicity at any stage of your career you could always consider a course; some can be costly, but you can also find a range of online courses for free: